History of Mongolia: Prehistory

-The climate of Central Asia became dry after the large tectonic collision between the Indian Plate and the Eurasian Plate.
+The climate of Central Asia became dry after the large tectonic collision between the Indian plate and the Eurasian plate.
 This impact threw up the massive chain of mountains known as the Himalayas.
 The Himalayas, Greater Khingan and Lesser Khingan mountains act like a high wall, blocking the warm and wet climate from penetrating into Central Asia.
 Many of the mountains of Mongolia were formed during the Late Neogene and Early Quaternary periods.
 The Mongolian climate was more humid hundreds of thousands of years ago.
-Mongolia is known to be the source of priceless paleontological discoveries.
+Mongolia is known to be a source of paleontological discoveries.
 The first scientifically confirmed dinosaur eggs were found in Mongolia during the 1923 expedition of the American Museum of Natural History, led by Roy Chapman Andrews.

-During the middle to late Eocene Epoch, Mongolia was the home of many Paleogene mammals with Sarkastodon and Andrewsarchus being the most prominent of them.
+During the middle to late Eocene Epoch, Mongolia was the home of many Paleogene mammals including the Sarkastodon and Andrewsarchus.

-Homo erectus possibly inhabited Mongolia as much as 800,000 years ago but fossils of Homo erectus have not yet been found in Mongolia.
-Stone tools have been found in the southern, Gobi, region, perhaps dating back as much as 800,000 years.
+Homo erectus possibly inhabited Mongolia up to 800,000 years ago but fossils of Homo erectus have not yet been found in Mongolia.
+Stone tools have been found in the Gobi Desert, perhaps dating back as much as 800,000 years.
 Important prehistoric sites are the Paleolithic cave drawings of the Khoid Tsenkheriin Agui (Northern Cave of Blue) in Khovd province, and the Tsagaan Agui (White Cave) in Bayankhongor Province.
-A neolithic farming settlement has been found in Dornod Province.
+A Neolithic farming settlement has been found in Dornod Province.
 Contemporary findings from western Mongolia include only temporary encampments of hunters and fishers.
-The population during the Copper Age has been described as "paleomongolid" in the east of what is now Mongolia, and as "europid" in the west.
-Horse-riding nomadism has been documented by archeological evidence in Mongolia during the Copper and Bronze Age Afanasevo culture (3500–2500 BC).
+Horse-riding nomadism has been documented by archeological evidence in Mongolia during the Copper and Bronze Age Afanasievo culture (3500–2500 BC).